“Wisdom tells me I am nothing. Love tells me I am everything. And between the two my life flows.”

 • Spirit Rock’s Living Dharma Program

-• Say What You Mean Mindfulness Communication Trainings
+• Say What You Mean Mindfulness Communication and Non-Violent Communication Trainings with Oren J Sofer

 • Plum Village’s Zen and The Art of Saving The Planet Training